 Sutherland And Google Cloud Partner To Deliver Real-World AI Solutions To Businesses Globally

-(BUSINESS WIRE )--Sutherland , a leading global business and digital transformation company, today announced an expanded partnership with Google Cloud to help clients accelerate enterprise-wide adoption of Generative AI and deliver immediate, measurable business value.
+(MENAFN- ForPressRelease) Las Vegas, April 10, 2025 - Cloud Next '25, LAS VEGAS– Sutherland, a leading global business and digital transformation company, today announced an expanded partnership with Google Cloud to help clients accelerate enterprise-wide adoption of generative AI and deliver immediate, measurable business value.

-Building on years of successful collaboration, Sutherland and Google Cloud are ushering in a new era of enterprise transformation based on Agentic AI.
-This next phase of the partnership unites Google Cloud's cutting-edge Gemini models, Vertex AI, and Customer Engagement Suite with Sutherland's deep expertise in applied AI to reimagine the entire customer lifecycle.
+Building on years of a successful collaboration, Sutherland and Google Cloud are ushering in a new era of enterprise transformation based on agentic AI.
+This next phase of the partnership unites Google Cloud's cutting-edge Gemini models, Vertex AI, and Customer Engagement Suite with Sutherland's deep expertise in applied AI to reimagine the entire customer lifecycle-from strategy, to operations, to customer interactions.

-Through this alliance, Sutherland clients will gain access to Google Cloud's latest AI breakthroughs, co-innovation opportunities through accelerator programs, and outcome-focused implementation models designed for immediate, measurable ROI.
-These offerings are bolstered by Sutherland's industry-tailored deployment frameworks, digital engineering prowess, and large-scale AI reskilling efforts, making AI for business not only accessible but also impactful across industries.
+Through this collaboration, Sutherland clients will gain access to Google Cloud's latest AI breakthroughs, co-innovation opportunities through accelerator programs, and outcome-focused implementation models designed for immediate, measurable ROI.
+These offerings are bolstered by Sutherland's industry-tailored deployment frameworks, digital engineering prowess, and large-scale AI reskilling efforts, making AI solutions for business not only accessible, but also impactful across industries.

 “This deepened collaboration is a game-changer-not just for Sutherland, but also for every client ready to unlock AI's transformative potential,” said Doug Gilbert, Chief Information Officer and Chief Digital Officer at Sutherland.“Together with Google Cloud, we're crafting intelligent solutions that provide contextual insights and tailored experiences across every touchpoint, revolutionizing both customer engagement and operational excellence.”